PiotrWachulec/Bicep-Workshop-Basic/README.md

 1. Open your GitHub repository and go to Settings.
 1. Select Security > Secrets and variables > Actions.
 1. Navigate to your GitHub repository.
-1. Click on the "Actions" tab and on "Enable actions for the repository".
 1. Click on the "Settings" tab.
-1. Click on "Secrets" in the left-hand menu.
+1. Click on "Secrets and variables / Actions" in the left-hand menu.
 1. Click on "New repository secret".
 1. Enter the name of the secret, such as `AZURE_CREDENTIALS`, and the value of the secret, which is the service principal credentials in JSON format.
 The JSON should include the `clientId`, `clientSecret`, `subscriptionId`, and `tenantId` fields.
 1. Create `.github/workflows` directory